lcrmorin/Feature_Engineering/README.md

 # Feature_Engineering
-a collection of notes on features engineering for tabular data
+A collection of notes on features engineering for tabular data.
+Use: [Feature Engineering and Selection: A Practical Approach for Predictive Models]([url](https://www.amazon.com/Feature-Engineering-Selection-Practical-Predictive/dp/1138079227))

+First source:

+Step.
+0: EDA &